 Electrodes are simply flat foils 5 cm x 5 cm

 The Ion Electrochemical reactor uses electrodes that are flat foils 5 cm x 5 cm in size in thickness from 0.1 mm to 1.0 mm.
-Electrodes do not have to be purchased from Vapourtec, this size of material is readily available from third party suppliers of research materials such as Goodfellow or Alfa Aesar.
+Electrodes do not have to be purchased from Vapourtec, this size of the material is readily available from third-party suppliers of research materials such as Goodfellow or Alfa Aesar.
 If the material you need to trial is not available from Vapourtec then it can be easily sourced elsewhere.

 Flexibility in electrode spacing and reactor volume

-In the Ion reactor the electrode spacing and the flow path is defined by an inert plastic membrane.
+In the Ion reactor, the electrode spacing and the flow path is defined by an inert plastic membrane.
 This membrane is easily changed.
-Vapourtec supply a range of membrane thicknesses allowing you to choose the ideal reactor configuration for your reaction:
+Vapourtec supplies a range of membrane thicknesses allowing you to choose the ideal reactor configuration for your reaction: